amuzetnoM/artifactvirtual/utils/README.md

 [Learn more about MCP](./modelcontextprotocol/README.md)

+## Workspace RAG

+The [Workspace RAG](../workspace_rag.py) system provides a modular Retrieval Augmented Generation implementation that can access and reason about your entire workspace content through vector search.

+### Key Features

+- Indexes the entire workspace with intelligent file filtering
+- Integrates with Ollama models (default: gemma3)
+- Provides TTS/STT capabilities for voice interaction
+- Includes a web interface for chat interactions
+- Features an extensible tool registration system
+- Supports embedding in other applications via Angular components

 ## Usage in ArtifactVirtual

 These utilities are used throughout the ArtifactVirtual ecosystem:

 1. **Auto-Round** is used to optimize models for deployment on resource-constrained environments
+2. **ConfigSystem** manages configurations across projects consistently
-2. **Debug-Diag** is used during bootstrap, development, and troubleshooting
+3. **Debug-Diag** is used during bootstrap, development, and troubleshooting
-3. **DSPy** supports advanced language processing pipelines
+4. **DSPy** supports advanced language processing pipelines
-4. **MCP** provides standardized context to LLMs across different applications
+5. **MCP** provides standardized context to LLMs across different applications
+6. **Workspace RAG** enables AI systems to reason about and leverage local workspace content

 ## Getting Started